adesca/vite/docs/config/index.md

 Environmental Variables can be obtained from `process.env` as usual.

-Note that Vite doesn't load `.env` files by default as the files to load can only be determined after evaluating the Vite config, for example, the `root` and `envDir` options affect the loading behaviour.
+Note that Vite doesn't load `.env` files by default, unless you use the `envDir` config option and name your config files `.env.[mode]`, as the files to load can only be determined after evaluating the Vite config.
+The `root` option can also affect the loading behaviour.

 However, you can use the exported `loadEnv` helper to load the specific `.env` file if needed.

 ```js
 import { defineConfig, loadEnv } from 'vite'